sduplan/bojler/index.md

 </table>

 ## Typography
+Bojler includes simple and easily customized typography for headings, table cells and lists.

 ### System fonts stack
 Bojler defaults to the system font of a particular operating system.
 This method can boost performance because the browser or e-mail client doesn't have to download any font files, it's using one it already had.